rguzg/kappazon_backend/README.md

 - **Query Parameters**:
     - page: Current page of the list.
 Default is 1.
     - limit: Number of items per page.
 Default is 10.
-    - offset: Number of items to skip.
-Default is 0.
     - show_nostock: If set to true, will include products that are out of stock.
 Default is false.
     - show_archived: If set to true, will include products that are archived.
 Default is false.